UWStout/gfx-2d-base-vsc/README.md

 ## 3. Install dependencies:

-Navigate to the repo directory and run:
+Navigate to the repo directory (or use the VS Code terminal) and run:

 ```
 npm install